 You can manually begin a pulse oximeter reading by viewing the pulse oximeter glance.
-The glance displays your most recent blood oxygen saturation percentage.
+The glance displays your most recent blood oxygen saturation percentage, a graph of your hourly average readings for the last 24 hours, and a graph of your elevation for the last 24 hours.